valkey-io/valkey/CONTRIBUTING.md

 * Want to help with documentation?
 [Move on to valkey-doc](https://github.com/valkey-io/valkey-doc)
 * Report a vulnerability?
 See [SECURITY.md](SECURITY.md)

+## Code Formatting

+Before committing your changes, please ensure your code is properly formatted:

+1. Run `make format` in the project root directory.
+2. Review the changes made by the formatter.
+3. Commit the formatted code along with your changes.

+This helps maintain consistent code style across the project.

 ## Developer Certificate of Origin

 We respect the intellectual property rights of others and we want to make sure